Openness of K-semistability for Fano varieties: Constructibility

 \begin{proof}[Proof of Corollary \ref{c-openness}] Since a log Fano pair is K-semistable if and only if $\delta \geq 1$, $B^\circ =\{ b\in B \, \vert\, \delta(X_{\overline{b}},\Delta_{\overline{b}})\geq 1\}$.
 Theorem \ref{t-constructible} implies that the latter set is a Zariski open subset of $B$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{t-moduli}] The proof of \cite[Cor.
 1.4]{BX18}, but with the openness of uniform K-stability replaced by the openness of K-semistability (Corollary \ref{c-openness}), implies $\mathfrak{X}^{\rm Kss}_{V,n}$ is an Artin stack of finite type over $k$.
 With that step complete, we may apply \cite[Cor.
-1.2]{ABHLX19} to see $\mathfrak{X}^{\rm Kss}_{V,n}$ admits a good moduli space whose $k$-points parameterize K-polystable $\Q$-Fano varieties of volume $V$ and dimension $n$. \end{proof}
+1.2]{ABHLX19} to see $\mathfrak{X}^{\rm Kss}_{V,n}$ admits a good moduli space.
+By \cite[Rem.
+2.2]{ABHLX19}, $k$-points of the good moduli space are in bijection with closed $k$-points of $\mathfrak{X}^{\rm Kss}_{V,n}$.

+It remains to show a $k$-point $[X] \in \mathfrak{X}^{\rm Kss}_{V,n}$ is closed if and only if $X$ is K-polystable.
+By \cite{LWX19} any K-semistable $\Q$-Fano variety degenerates to a uniquely determined K-polystable $\Q$-Fano variety via a special test configuration.
+Hence, if $[X]$ is closed, $X$ must be K-polystable.
+Next, assume $X$ is K-polystable.
+Choose a closed $k$-point $[X_0]$ in the closure of $[X]$.
+Since $[X_0]$ is closed, it is K-polystable.
+Therefore, \cite{BX18} implies $X\simeq X_0$ and, hence, $[X]$ is closed.
+This completes the proof. \end{proof}

 As a consequence of Corollary \ref{c-openness} and Theorem \ref{t-moduli}, we deduce the openness of K-stability and constructibility of K-polystability.

 \begin{thm} Let $(X,\Delta)\to B$ be a $\Q$-Gorenstein family of log Fano pairs over a normal base $B$.
 Then the set